kasodon/near-todo-app/README.md

 The compiled WASM file will be deployed to the NEAR testnet

+### `npm start`

+Before starting the project, go to `src/index.js` and insert your <your-example-contract.testnet-account-id> in the CONTRACT_ADDRESS variable.
+Then run npm start.s

 ### `npm run test`

-This tests the contract code andd also the frontend code
+This tests the contract code and also the frontend code

 ## Learn More